San Diego County Piers

-Ocean Beach Pier — Gui at the pier’s bait shop, reports that anglers are getting tons of mackerel along with lesser numbers of bonito.
-As for the mackerel, it doesn’t seem to make much difference if it’s during the day or night.
-Some small white seabass have also shown up and out at the end they continue to pull in some sharks including a few good-sized beasts (although he didn’t know the species).
+Ocean Beach Pier — Billy Burns, at the Ocean Beach Pier tackle shop on the pier, says there are some small mackerel and large jacksmelt available mid-pier along with some decent-sized sharks out at the south end of the pier.
+However, the overall fishing is slow; lobster action remains good.
 How To Get There: From the north, take I-5 to the Sea World Dr. exit and follow it until it turns off to Sunset Cliffs Blvd.
 From the south, take I- 5 to the Nimitz Blvd. exit, then follow that road to Sunset Cliffs Blvd.
 Follow Sunset Cliffs Blvd. to Newport Ave., turn right and follow the road to the pier parking lot.

-Pepper Park Pier — No report although there should be a few mackerel and some bass.
-We need a reporter!
+Pepper Park Pier — No report although a few bass should still be hanging around.
 How To Get There: From I-5 take the 24th Street off-ramp west to Tidelands Avenue and go left (south) on Tidelands to the end.

-Bayside Park Pier — No report although some croakers, bat rays, sharks and an occasional needlefish should be available.
-We need a reporter.
+Bayside Park Pier — No report.
 How To Get There: From I-5 take the J Street off ramp and go west.
 Take J Street to Tidelands Ave., turn right.
 Take Tidelands to Sandpiper Way, turn right.
-Take Sandpiper to Bayside Parkway, urn left and follow the road to the park.
+Take Sandpiper to Bayside Parkway, turn left and follow the road to the park.

-Embarcadero Marina Pier — No report although the mackerel and bass (kelp and sand) should be hitting along with some sharays.
-We need a reporter!
+Embarcadero Marina Pier — Jessie at JJ’s Sunset Deli (foot of the pier) says things are basically dead although a few mackerel continue to be captured.
 How To Get There: From the I-5 south, take the Front Street exit south to Market (just stay on Front Street, it runs into Market), take Market west to Harbor Dr. Turn left on Harbor Dr. and take it to 8th Ave., turn right onto Convention Way (formerly Harbor St.).
 Follow it a short block to 5th Ave. and the pier.
 It seems that with the new Convention Center the city is constantly working on these streets near the pier and renaming them; if you get confused remember that the park and pier are immediately to the southwest of the Convention Center.
 From I-5 North, approaching from the south, take the J Street exit, then go straight, three blocks up to Market, turn left and take it from there.

-Shelter Island Pier — Dennis Borlek from the pier’s bait shop says it’s mainly mackerel along with a few bass and halibut.
+Shelter Island Pier – Shannon, at Sharkey’s B&T on the pier, says things are slow with an occasional mackerel, jacksmelt or small calico (kelp) bass providing most of the action.
+She did say a few octopus have also shown up lately.
 How To Get There: Take I-5 or I-8 to Rosecrans (Hwy.
 209) and go west, turn left at Shelter Island Dr. and follow the road until you see the pier and the entrance to the parking lot.

-Oceanside Harbor Pier — No report although some croakers and bass should be available.
-We need a reporter.
+Oceanside Harbor Pier — The pier is kicking out a few croakers and bass.
 How To Get There: From I-5 take the Harbor Dr. exit off the freeway, follow it and it will wind down to the harbor; where the road splits stay to the right on North Harbor Dr., and follow it to the pier.

-Newport Pier — Generally about the same report as at the Balboa Pier.
+Newport Pier— Usually about the same as Balboa.
 How To Get There: From the Pacific Coast Highway take the Newport Blvd. turnoff and proceed west watching for signs directing traffic to the pier.
 The pier sits at the foot of McFadden Place.

 Los Angeles County Piers

-Belmont Pier — Rada at Big Fish Tackle says anglers continue to pull in decent numbers of mackerel along with jacksmelt.
-On the bottom there have been a few bat rays and shovelnose sharks (guitarfish).
+Belmont Pier —Randy, at Paul's Bait and Tackle, 803 South Pacific Ave. in San Pedro, says some croakers and corbina are showing inshore but the mackerel action on the top has slowed.
 How To Get There: From the north take I-405 to the Lakewood Boulevard turnoff, and then go south to 7th Street, turn west (right) until you come to Ximeno Ave. and then turn left.
 Follow it to Livingston Dr. and go west.
 You will see signs by Ocean Ave. and Termino Ave. indicating the pier.
 From the south take the Pacific Coast Highway to 2nd.
 Street (Westminister becomes 2nd.
 Street when it crosses PCH), go west, follow to Livingston Dr. Follow it to signs by Ocean Ave. and Termino Ave. indicating the pier and parking lot.

-Green Pleasure Pier (Avalon, Catalina Island) – I got a report from Hashem who visited the pier for the lobster opener along with Redkorn and Burger (since the Mole is now closed to lobster).
-They caught about a dozen keeper lobsters between them opening night so considered it a successful night.
-They fished a little in the morning and it was the usual, small bass along with a few opaleye and sheephead.
+Green Pleasure Pier (Avalon, Catalina Island) – Lots of small bass as well as other species are available although space on the pier can be very limited.
 How To Get There: The trick here is to get to Catalina.
 Ships and helicopters make the journey several times a day from the Port of Los Angeles, Long Beach and Newport Beach.
 Information is available on all of these by calling the Avalon Chamber of Commerce on the Pleasure Pier (213) 510-1520 or the Visitor's Information & Service Center (213) 510-2500.
 Once in Avalon there should be no problem in finding the pier, which is located at the foot of Catalina Avenue.

-Cabrillo Mole (Avalon, Catalina Island) — A report from Hashem on 10/1 said he had caught several nice-sized bonito along with a sheephead and a couple of opaleye.
-Small kelp bass were also in evidence.
+Cabrillo Mole (Avalon, Catalina Island) – A mix of bass, opaleye, halfmoon and other Catalina pier species are available.
 How To Get There: The trick is to get to Catalina.
 Ships and helicopters make the journey several times a day from the Port of Los Angeles, Long Beach and Newport Beach.
 Information is available on all of these by calling the Avalon Chamber of Commerce on the Pleasure Pier (213) 510-1520 or the Visitor's Information & Service Center (213) 510-2500.
 Once in Avalon there should be no problem in finding the mole that sits right where most boats disembark.

-Redondo Beach Pier — Sunny at the Redondo Coffee Shop and Bait Shop reported that there are a LOT of mackerel being caught along with smaller number of bonito.
-Nothing much else.
+Redondo Beach Pier – Pete, Just Fishing By Pete.
+2427 190th St. Redondo Beach, says some mackerel and small halibut continue to be taken.
 How To Get There: From the Pacific Coast Highway, take Torrance Blvd. west to the foot of the pier and the parking lot.

-Redondo Sportfishing Pier — Jake from Redondo Sportfishing says his office has now moved to down by the boats but he’s still getting pier reports and it’s still mainly bass (mostly small) along with perch and perch-like fish.
-No bonito or yellowtail have been taken lately.
-The bad news is that the pier is now scheduled to close around the end of November.
+Redondo Sportfishing Pier — John, at Redondo Sportfishing, said there continue to be good numbers of mackerel and bonito available at the pier along with the smaller perch and perch-like species.
+There also continue to be white seabass hanging under the pier but only one fish has been hooked to date.
 How To Get There: From the Pacific Coast Highway take Beryl St. west to Harbor Dr. and follow it to the entrance of the Sportfishing parking lot.

-Venice Pier — No report this month although mackerel and bonito should be showing up.
+Venice Pier — No report this month.
 How To Get There: Highway 1 to Washington St., turn west and follow Washington St. to the pier.

 Ventura & Santa Barbara County Piers

-Port Hueneme Pier — No report this month although there should be mackerel and jacksmelt.
+Port Hueneme Pier — Sardines and jacksmelt lead the hit parade.
 How To Get There: From Highway 1 take Hueneme Rd. west until it turns into Port.
 At Ventura Rd turn left and follow it to Surfside Dr. Turn left again and follow it to the park.

-Ventura Pier — No report this month.
+Ventura Pier — The pier is seeing improved perch action inshore while most of the action on top has slowed.
 How To Get There: From Highway 101 take the Seaward Drive exit west to Harbor Drive, turn right and follow it to the pier.

-Goleta Pier — Expect the normal: mackerel mid-pier to the end along with a mix of sharays mainly at night.
-Cast out to the pipe-reef to the right of the pier and you should get a mix of rockfish (mainly brown rockfish) and a few bass.
-Inshore expect an occssional croaker and possibly a halibut.
+Goleta Pier— It sounds like there’s a few good-sized jacksmelt around along with an occasional mackerel.
+Try for surfperch inshore, an occasional rockfish at the pipe-reef, and a possible perch mid-pier.
 How To Get There: From Highway 101 take the Hwy.
 217/Airport exit.
 Follow it to Sandspit Rd. and the Goleta Beach Park turnoff.
 Follow this to the park and the pier.